-Home and business owners who do not register their alarm systems with SHARP do not receive any warnings and will be subject to fines as identified in the schedule below.
+Home and business owners who do not register their alarm systems with SHARP do not receive any warnings and will be subject to fees as identified in the schedule below.

-Even registered alarm owners who experience more than two false alarm events in one year may also be subject to fines, as identified below, if the false alarms continue.
+Even registered alarm owners who experience more than two false alarm events in one year may also be subject to fees, as identified below, if the false alarms continue.

 An appeals process is available to both registered and non-registered subscribers.